c-hartmann/bit-remote-wakeup/README.md

 ## Note

-Back In Time only calls one script:
+Back In Time calls one script only:

 ```
 $HOME/.config/backintime/user-callback